 What parents need to know

-Parents need to know that the film has some mature material for a PG-13, including an out-of-wedlock teen pregnancy and a discussion of abortion.
+Parents need to know that Coach Carter has some mature material, including an out-of-wedlock teen pregnancy and a discussion of abortion.
 There is some strong language, but the movie includes a very worthwhile discussion of the n-word and whether it is appropriate for African-Americans to use a word that would make them angry if used by a white person.
 The film is frank about the kinds of violence inner-city neighborhoods are subjected to, including shooting.
 A character is killed.
 There is some material relating to drug-dealing.

 What's the story?